aurora-website/website_v1/src/index.md

     - name: keywords
       content: Download, Official, Android app, App Store
 lang: en-GB
-heroImage: /icons/aurora_store.png
+heroImage: /icons/auroralogo.png
 tagline: Aurora Apps Open-Source Software.
 Inspired by you.
 Built for the community.
-actionText: Downloads →
+downloadText: Downloads
-actionLink: /download/
+downloadLink: /download/
+faqText: FAQs
+faqLink: /help/faq/
 features:
     - title: Design
       details: Aurora Apps are made with design as the key aspect, all of our apps provide unique and clean, fresh-looking UI.
 We follow all the design guidelines even if those who made guidelines don't. :P